Siddhant1419/Random-Fixture/README.md

 ## Why I made this?

-### I generally play a local tournament of FIFA with my friends which includes the elite teams from the world of football/soccer on Xbox/Play Station.
+### I generally play a local tournament of FIFA with my friends, which includes the elite teams from the world of football/soccer on Xbox/Play Station.
 So we have this rule of playing with the fixture that we are given and we do not have any choice in selecting any team.
 So, I thought of optimizing this part, so that, we spend less time on making fixtures and more time in playing the tournament.
-Thus, I had created this web app to optimize my game-time.
+So, I had created this web app to optimize my game-time.

 ## Live Demo: